-Refining stack capabilities Compiler-generated code sets bounds on references to variables on the stack.
+Run-time capability refinement Compiler-generated code sets bounds on references to variables on the stack.
 These prevent classic stack-based buffer overflows.
-Dynamic allocation (e.g., malloc is discussed later in this section).
+Dynamic allocation is via a lightly modified version of JEMalloc.
+We install bounds matching the requested allocation before return, and rederive pointers to the underlying storage in the free and realloc paths using existing internal interfaces.